 Whether it’s money, career or family, the super-rich have their own set of problems.
 And as Bryan Clayton, millionaire and CEO of Uber-for-lawncare company GreenPal says, anyone who wants riches should be careful what they wish for.
 Sometimes, you’ll deal with entirely new issues through no fault of your own.

 Being a millionaire isn’t all it’s cracked up to be.
 While money might improve quality of life, it doesn’t bring happiness — nor does it erase people’s problems.
-Whether you think you might become a millionaire or just want to know how the 1 percent lives, check out the harsh realities of the luxury lifestyle.

 You Might Be at a Greater Risk for Lawsuits

 You don’t need to be rich to be sued by someone, but your odds of getting hit with lawsuits can increase once you become a millionaire.
 If it’s known that you’re wealthy, some vindictive people might use any opportunity to get a piece of the pie — even if it means filing baseless, frivolous lawsuits against you.